MPI-Dortmund/cryolo/source/installation.rst

 System requirements
 ^^^^^^^^^^^^^^^^^^^

-On our institute in Dortmund, crYOLO is running on the following operation systems:
+At our institute in Dortmund, crYOLO is running on the following operation systems:

-* Ubuntu 16.04.4
+* Ubuntu 16.04.4 LTS
 * Ubuntu 18.04 LTS
 * CentOS 7